 Choosing the right pension is not an easy decision to make.
-We encourage you to attend these retirement planning sessions in future (when they are running again) - even if you have previously attended; where you will receive in-depth education on all the options available to you.
+We encourage you to attend these retirement planning sessions- even if you have previously attended; where you will receive in-depth education on all the options available to you.
 This in turn will pave the way for an easier decision-making process.